Skip to content

 📊 Configurable markets and pools

-Markets define global constraints, while each asset pool is configured independently with per-asset risk parameters: open/close LTV, fixed (under development) or variable rates, liability factor, interest curve, fees, eligible collateral rules, and optional allow-lists where applicable.
+Markets define global constraints, while each asset pool is configured independently with its own risk parameters: LTV thresholds, variable rates, interest curves, and fees.
 This produces predictable, policy-aligned credit lines suitable for institutional borrowers and RWA issuers.
-Markets support 7 statuses (Active, BorrowFrozen, BorrowFrozenByAdmin, DepositFrozen, DepositFrozenByAdmin, Frozen, FrozenByAdmin) for fine-grained control over operations.
+Markets support multiple operational statuses for fine-grained control, from fully active to selectively or fully frozen (withdrawals can only be temporarily frozen).

 🔀 Composable batch operations

-Each pool carries a reactive interest rate modifier (ir_reactivity_constant, target_utilization_ratio_bps, interest_rate_modifier) that dynamically adjusts rates toward a target utilization, smoothing rate volatility and improving capital efficiency.
+Each pool can optionally enable a reactive interest rate modifier that dynamically adjusts rates toward a target utilization level, smoothing rate volatility and improving capital efficiency.
+This feature is configured per pool and can be disabled by setting the reactivity constant to zero.

 🔒 Time-locked governance